What is a faculty-led program?

 We understand that students may be hesitant about applying for faculty-led courses (with travel abroad) due to the global COVID-19 situation.
 We strongly advise that study abroad applicants don’t purchase flights connected to your faculty-led program until advised to do so by Pace Education Abroad.
 We also recommend that you complete your application for the faculty-led course you are interested in, and also select a backup Pace course on campus; this would protect you in case the evolving COVID-19 situation affects international travel (which could involve a course cancellation over the intervening months).
 If a faculty-led course is cancelled by Pace due to an ongoing COVID-19 threat or under-enrollment, the $500 deposit, $100 Study Abroad fee, and any of the remaining Program Fee that has been paid will be returned to students’ Pace account.

-Faculty-led courses are Pace semester courses (that feature a study abroad component), so the course credits are imbedded in students’ total number of credit hours for Fall or Spring semester.
+Faculty-led courses are Pace semester courses (that feature a study abroad component), which means full-time Pace undergraduates pay no additional tuition charge for the overseas program as long as they have not exceeded the 18-credit limit for the semester.
+Graduate students who are billed on a per-credit basis will pay the tuition rate assessed by Student Accounts.
 In addition to Pace tuition, students pay (1) a Program Fee for the overseas component, and (2) a $100 Study Abroad Fee.

 Simply, students pay a Program Fee + $100 Study Abroad Fee (plus Pace tuition).